 The Importance of Physical Properties –

-Adequate physical properties can make or break things for the integrity of a product.
+Good physical properties can make or break things for the integrity of a product.
 Specific gravity and water absorption are an integral part of a product’s quality.

 Talking about water absorption abilities, a material that properly becomes very useful for manufacturers, increasing its potential applications significantly.

 Water absorption is the ability of plastic material to absorb water or moisture from the atmosphere.
-Absorbed water acts as a plasticizer, reducing the strength and glass temperature of the plastic.
+Absorbed water acts as a plasticizer, reducing the strength and glass transition temperature of the plastic.
 It can be reversed, but absorbed moisture can also trigger unalterable degradation of polymer structure.

 Factors affecting water Absorption: